IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/rules.md

 then it likely means the action was turned into a web action causing all its bound parameters to become `final` (protected).

+{% hint style="warning" %}
+Once a bound parameter is finalized, there is no current way to unbind it; you will have to delete it and start over.
+{% endhint %}

 The simplest solution is to delete the old `hello` action and create it again:

 ```bash